thomas-haslwanter/statsintro/rst/statsBasics.rst

    #.
 Are the data normally distributed?

    #.
 How would you design the corresponding study?
+         * How do you make sure you have enough younge/middle aged/older women?
+         * Which information do you need from the women?
+         * What are useful inclusion/exclusion criteria?